 The abono joven has tons of advantages and benefits!
-If you’re under 26 years old, the youth card or “Abono Joven” costs only 20 euros per month or 240 euros per year and it allows you to use all types of transportation including metro, bus, and commuter train (Cercanías).
+If you’re under 26 years old, the youth card or “Abono Joven” costs only 20 euros per month or 240 euros per year (there is currently a 50% discount on Madrid’s public transport services).
+It allows you to use all types of transportation including metro, bus, and commuter train (Cercanías).
 There are also lots of things you can do for free.
 Not only you’ll be saving some money, but will significantly reduce your carbon footprint!

 How to get Madrid’s public transport card?